GitLab Duo: AI Assistants Integrated in Your Pipeline

 GitLab Duo Pro (2024):

-- GitLab Duo Enterprise: additional features for Ultimate customers.
+- GitLab Duo Enterprise: additional features for Ultimate (self-hosted models, more privacy controls).

 Compared with GitHub Copilot: